 Premise: The tools and capabilities of psychological resilience can help fill an urgent need for reliable and effective forms of emotional support and mental health responses, especially among youth.
 These responses should also empower and strengthen the collective effectiveness and social ties needed to adapt to and strengthen local ecosystems.
-The communitylevel organizing work of Slum Dwellers International 's (SDI) partners can be leveraged to design, adopt, and spread solutions for communally led psychological resilience, starting with enabling youth to manage peer-led emotional support groups and programs.
+The community-level organizing work of Slum Dwellers International 's (SDI) partners can be leveraged to design, adopt, and spread solutions for communally led psychological resilience, starting with enabling youth to manage peer-led emotional support groups and programs.

 Care-SDI-Kenya and partners will draw on WHO/UNICEF HAT tools, local cultural practices, and community-identified needs to co-design an initial package of youth peer-led care skills and roles that can diminish distress and promote emotional strengths.
-Change-These skills and roles will be informed by workshopping with youth teams on how they understand the environmentpsychological connections within their communities-building, as well, on prior community feedback, and formal research that has been carried out locally (Wamsler et al 2021).
+Change-These skills and roles will be informed by workshopping with youth teams on how they understand the environment-psychological connections within their communities-building, as well, on prior community feedback, and formal research that has been carried out locally (Wamsler et al 2021).

-Slum Dwellers International (SDI) / SDI Kenya (Lead)/ Muungano: Aims setting, overall operational management, improvement
+Slum Dwellers International (SDI) / SDI Kenya (Lead)/ Muungano: Aims setting, overall operational management, improvement -BasicNeeds Kenya: Sustained skill and coaching support

-- -Kenya Health Ministry: Assistance to match tools, measures, and methods; skills coaching; care backup - -BasicNeeds Kenya: Sustained skill and coaching support - -University of Nairobi: Ongoing technical support on sustainable design, measures, interventions, and training. - -Billion Minds Project: Facilitation of overall project elements with SDI and for overall alignment with Roadmap objectives. - -Youth Climate Action Groups: Skills training and coaching for youth peers.
-These groups are already mobilized for climate adaptation initiatives in their neighborhoods.
-They include ~1300 youth in Nairobi informal settlements. - -Community health volunteers (CHVs): Supplemental skills training for these health providers. - -Community members: Other trusted people and settings as potential counselors (e.g. teachers, clergy).
+- -University of Nairobi Psychiatry/Kenyatta National Hospital: Technical support on sustainable design, measures, interventions, and training; liaison with Kenya Ministry of Health mental health partners for MoH input to tools, measures, methods and potential backup roles. - -Billion Minds Project: Facilitation of overall project elements with SDI and for overall alignment with Roadmap objectives.
+Paths: - -Youth Climate Action Groups: Skills training and coaching for youth peers.
+These groups are already mobilized with action routines to further build on.
+They include ~1300 youth in informal settlement neighborhoods. - -Community health volunteers (CHVs): Supplemental skills training for these health providers. - -Community members: Other trusted people and settings as potential counselors (e.g. teachers, clergy).